MobilePayDev/MobilePay-Online/README.md

 ## Strong Customer Authentication (SCA)

 We aim to ensure Delegated Authentication (DA).
-This means that responsability for authenticating the customer/payer no longer lies with the Issuer, but is delegated to MobilePay.
-When/if we fail, and the Issuer is responding to an authrorisation attempt with a Soft Decline/"step-up", a 3DSecure fallback solution must be in place.
+This means that responsibility for authenticating the customer/payer no longer lies with the Issuer, but is delegated to MobilePay.
+When/if we fail, and the Issuer is responding to an authorisation attempt with a Soft Decline/"step-up", a 3-D Secure fallback solution must be in place.

 ### DA for Dankort
 As long as you use the tags and values described here, all is well.
 Nets will recognize MobilePay and trust our authentication process.